WireGuard P2P VPN

 This shows that both of the other peers (enterprise and voyager) are added.
 Unfortunately, it won’t show their hostnames, but it does show their public keys.

 The most important thing to look for is: latest handshake: X seconds ago.
-If you don’t see latest handshake, or if it shows a time greater than 25 seconds, then something is wrong, and preventing p2p connection between the machines.
+If you don’t see latest handshake, or if it shows a time thats larger than a few minutes, then something is wrong, and preventing p2p connection between the machines.

 If all three machines show a good handshake, you should now be able to ping each other host, e.g. on defiant: